KlabautermannSW/axisPush/README.md

 ## Why Doing This?

-Many years ago I got two AXIS 2110 ip cameras which where expensive those days.
+Many years ago I got two AXIS 2110 ip cameras which were expensive those days.
 They worked fine over a couple of years, pushing their images to my web server via ftp.